View impounded animals or report a lost pet

 Many people have the misconception that animals that are collected and taken to the Pound are automatically euthanized.
 This is definitely not the case.
 Council Rangers impound animals for a variety of reasons, including those with existing owners that stray or are lost, those involved in serious attacks, feral animals, or those that are surrendered for medical reasons, or are unwanted by their owners.

 The majority of impounded animals with existing microchipped and registered details are returned to their owners.
 Many other unregistered and unwanted animals are checked and treated for sale and rehoming by either Council or Friends of the Pound, or other animal rescue organisations.
+These requirements have been updated through the NSW Companion Animals Amendment (Rehoming Animals) Act 2022, needing a second rehoming organisation to assist.
+Council has therefore organised an agreement with a second rehoming partner, the Animal Welfare League (QLD) based on the Gold Coast.
 A small proportion of the remaining animals may regrettably need to be euthanised for either regulatory, medical or humane reasons.

 For information on Council’s record in rehoming impounded animals see Euthanasia and rehoming rates.